top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 **Controller**
 Feedforward during lane following:
 As the feedforward part during lane following depends entirely on the estimation of the curve, this part failed due to bad estimation of the curves in certain situations as well as the increased latency due to the curvature estimation.
 Whenever a curve is not correctly detected or not precisely at the beginning of the curve, the feedforward part introduces additional instability.
 This is especially a problem in the notorious S curves.
 Therefore, the implementation of the feedforward works good if a precises estimation of the curve is available that works without introducing high latencies.
 Although, such a precise curvature estimation with low latency is not available at the moment.
 Hence, the feedforward part during lane following is not robust enough for the current curvature estimation.
 Nevertheless, the feedforward part is useful for other nodes to interact with the controller.
-In certain situations other nodes are able to use the feedforward part in order to drive in curves (navigators on intersections and parking team on parking lots).
+In certain situations other nodes are able to use the feedforward part in order to follow paths (navigators on intersections and parking team on parking lots).

 ### Challenges